sharnajh/munder-difflin/README.md

 # munder-difflin
-Mock website for a fictional paper company
+A mock website for a paper company made with HTML, CSS, and JavaScript.